neicnordic/ahm18.neic.nordforsk.org/_crossteams/03-hands-on3.md

 CodeRefinery uses Typeform for workshop registrations as well as workshop follow-up surveys.

-For organizing this NeIC All Hands meeting, we chose ad-hoc tools...
+For organizing this NeIC All Hands meeting, we chose jekyll and github...

 What about you?